Total Control of the Epidemic (TCE) Programme, Youth Clubs, Malaria Programme, TB in the Mining Sector

 DAPP Namibia plays a key role in engaging communities and individuals in the fight against HIV/AIDS, TB and Malaria.
-At the same time DAPP Namibia works in close cooperation with the Ministry of Health and Social Services both at national and district level.
+At the same time, DAPP Namibia works in close cooperation with the Ministry of Health and Social Services both at the national and district levels.

-The projects engages the community members in prevention of the diseases, in the care and support to those diagnosed with the diseases.
+The projects engage the community members in the prevention of the diseases, in the care and support to those diagnosed with the diseases.
 Adherence to treatment often needs support from family, friends or neighbors and the DAPP Programmes organize people to help themselves and to help each other.

 DAPP Namibia works in line with the national plans and guidelines to combat diseases.

-The DAPP Namibia activities are aimed at complimenting the National Strategic Framework for HIV and AIDS 2010/11-2016/17 (NSF) states:
+The DAPP Namibia activities are aimed at complementing the National Strategic Framework for HIV and AIDS Response in Namibia 2017/18 to 2021/22 (NSF) states:

 “The National HIV and Aids response priorities: